Statistical properties of quantum jumps between macroscopic states of light: reading an operational coherence record: Complementary methods of reading a macroscopic quantum jump

 In the long-time limit $t\to \infty$, the above expression is recast into the form

-which shows that there are two potential wells at the positions $Q=\alpha_1^*$ and $Q=\alpha_2^{*}$ in the complex-$Q$ plane; individual realizations of $Q$ solving Eq.~\eqref{eq:SDE1} will be trapped in either of the two in the long-time limit.
+which shows that there are two potential wells centred at the positions $Q=\alpha_1^*$ and $Q=\alpha_2^{*}$ in the complex-$Q$ plane; individual realizations of $Q$ solving Eq.~\eqref{eq:SDE1} will be trapped in either of the two when all light will have left the main cavity.
 We note that due to the large separation between the two amplitudes, any interference associated with the macroscopic-state superposition is effectively lost in the potential~\eqref{eq:VHet}.
 So is the relative phase between the coefficients $c_1$ and $c_2$.

 Let us deal with the idealized scenario where the conditioned amplitudes $\alpha_1$ and $\alpha_2$, as well as the weights $c_1$ and $c_2$, are deterministic and invariant across quantum jumps in different realizations.
 As we may have anticipated from the term $\exp(-|\alpha_i-Q^{*}|^2)$ in Eq.~\eqref{eq:Vhet2}, the long-time distribution $P(Q, Q^{*}, t\to \infty)$ of the integrated charge yields the $Q$ function of the {\it initial} cavity field prior to the free decay, $\mathcal{Q}_{t=0}$, namely